 SportUni provides high quality and versatile sport services for students and personnel of Tampere Universities.
 You can use three campuses’ services for just one affordable fee!
 Click here to redirect to SportUni

-In 2020, Tampere Universities are developing a new programme for all our international students, called Study & Stay.
+In 2020, Tampere Universities have developed a new programme for all our international students, called Study & Stay.

 New students will be guided more clearly to the right services inside and outside of University and will get access to a package filled with activities, possible courses and events all designed specifically for their needs.

-The programme is being developed in collaboration with the City of Tampere and local stakeholders and will be piloted in fall 2020.
+The programme was developed in collaboration with the City of Tampere and local stakeholders and was launched in fall 2020.